niels-oz/sample-genai/readme.md

 # Gen AI ft.
 CRM

-This is a Python application that showcases generative AI capabilities in a CRM.
+This is a Python application to showcase generative AI used in a CRM.

 ## How it works